Felix-Graham/Education/README.md

       git clone https://github.com/Felix-Graham/French-Vocab-Quiz.git

 This should install everything you can see above to your home in your file system.
 Once again in the terminal, type 'ls' to show all files and folders at your current location.
-You should see something like 'French-Vocab-Quiz' as well as any other files which you may have there.
-Finally, type 'cd French-Vocab-Quiz', or whichever name you beleive it is.
-A last 'ls' will confirm that your are in you own copy of the vocab quiz.
+You should see something like `French-Vocab-Quiz` as well as any other files which you may have there.
+Finally, type `cd French-Vocab-Quiz`, or whichever name you beleive it is.
+A last `ls` will confirm that your are in you own copy of the vocab quiz.

 ## Setup